AdamKyle/flare/resources/info/crafting/section-3.md

 You craft to then enchant the gear, as stated previously.

-Below you can see all the "craft only" gear that you cannot buy from the shop.
+If you look at the crafting list above, you will see that items go well above shop gear.